jasongoodwin/recommended-reading/README.md

 http://www.slideshare.net/shinolajla/effective-akka-scalaio

 I don't 100% agree with the "Don't use Actors for Concurrency."
 Jamie Allen writes about the Extra and Cameo patterns in his book "Effective Akka" - if you're collecting together data from multiple datasources, actors can be used to produce cleaner solutions without Ask/Futures - these patterns produce better solutions than futures alone and get rid of timeout stacktraces in your logs.
 These slides cover the patterns or grab a copy of the book.

+## Tools and Stuff
+I always use jmeter but should check out http://gatling.io/